andyrich/GSP_dashboard_hydrograph/readme.md

 ## how to run:

-1) make a virtual env like: python -m venv venv
+1) make a virtual env like:

+    python -m venv venv

 2) activate the environment:

     '''bin/Source/activate''' for windows

-    'source bin/Source/acrivate' for linux
+    source bin/Source/acrivate' for linux

 3) install the requirements